Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Real-World Experiments

-To ensure accurate ego-velocity estimation for our experiments, we set the maximum measurable range-rate and constant false alarm rate (CFAR) thresholds for our radar units.
+To ensure reliable ego-velocity estimation in our experiments, we set the maximum measurable range-rate and constant false alarm rate (CFAR) thresholds for our radar units.
 The maximum range-rate of the radar must be set above the maximum velocity of the data collection platform because the ego-velocity estimates will saturate at this value.
 However, an inverse relationship exists between the maximum range-rate and maximum range settings and these must be properly balanced for the operating environment \cite{richards_principle_2010}.
-The on-board radar pre-processing pipeline incorporates a CFAR detector that differentiates targets from background noise in the received EM signal \cite{richards_principle_2010}.
-Since the definition of background noise is also environment-dependant, we set the CFAR threshold to ensure that the ego-velocity estimator returned a sufficient number of inliers, while minimizing the number of outliers.
-Before each experiment, we performed a series of `test' data collection runs to tune these settings, ensuring that the ego-velocity estimates were not saturating, that there were at least 15 inliers for each measurement, and that the inlier to outlier ratio was above 50\%.
+The on-board radar preprocessing pipeline incorporates a CFAR detector that differentiates targets from background noise in the received EM signal \cite{richards_principle_2010}.
+Since the definition of background noise is also environment-dependent, we set the CFAR threshold to ensure that the ego-velocity estimator returned a sufficient number of inliers while minimizing the number of outliers.
+Before each experiment, we performed a series of `test' data collection runs to tune these settings, making sure that the ego-velocity estimates were not saturating, that there were at least 15 inliers for each measurement, and that the inlier-to-outlier ratio was above 50\%.